 Species, Common name: Comments

-Salix lucida (lasiandra), Pacific willow: Good rooter, somewhat brittle and thus more difficult to pound
+Salix lucida (lasiandra), Pacific willow: Good rooter, common in wetlands and riparian zones, somewhat brittle and thus more difficult to pound

-Salix hookeriana (piperi), Hooker’s willow: Occurs mainly within 5 miles of salt water, good rooter
+Salix hookeriana (piperi), Hooker willow: Occurs mainly within 5 miles of salt water, good rooter

 Salix geyeriana, Geyer willow: Good rooter